forrestjgq/lsp/thread/pwpt/pthread.md

 It is possible that, on some systems, you may not see any mutex collisions, because one thread is always able to lock all mutexes before the other thread has a chance to lock any.
 You can resolve that problem by setting the **yield\_flag** variable, which you do by running the program with a second argument, for example, backoff 1 1.
 When **yield\_flag** is 0, which it is unless you specify a second argument, each thread's mutex locking loop may run uninterrupted, preventing a deadlock (at least, on a uniprocessor).
 When **yield\_flag** has a value greater than 0, however, the threads will call **sched\_yield** after locking each mutex, ensuring that the other thread has a chance to run.
 And if you set **yield\_flag** to a value less than 0, the threads will sleep for one second after locking each mutex, to be really sure the other thread has a chance to run.

 After locking all of the three mutexes, each thread reports success, and tells how many times it had to back off before succeeding.
 On a multiprocessor, or when you've set **yield\_flag** to a nonzero value, you'll usually see a lot more nonzero backoff counts.
 The thread unlocks all three mutexes, in the reverse order of locking, which helps to avoid unnecessary backoffs in other threads.
 Calling **sched\_yield** at the end of each iteration "mixes things up" a little so one thread doesn't always start each iteration first.
-The **sched\_yield** function is described in [[Section 5.5.](#5.5.)2](#5.5.2).
+The **sched\_yield** function is described in [Section 5.5.2.](#5.5.2.)

 ```c